wanion/GroupPolicy/README.md

 Creates a report of group policy objects with recommendations on which could potentially be deleted and reasons why (usually because they're not longer being applied).

-Examples of detected issues:

-* Not linked in any locations.
-* Linked to "Group Policies" OU (*who does this?*).
-* All settings disabled.
+Reports the following issues:

+* Poorly named (contains underscores or no spaces)
-* Computer settings disabled and user settings empty.
+* All settings disabled
+* Enabled section is empty
+* Both sections are empty
-* User settings disabled and computer settings empty.
+* All links disabled
-* No user, group, or computer has permission to apply policy.
+* Link target has no effect
+* No links
+* No Apply permissions
-* ACLs where only trustees with Apply permission are unresolvable SIDs (i.e. policy applies to objects that have now been deleted from AD).
+* Objects policy applied to have been deleted
+* Old test policy (last modification >3 months ago)
-* Policy only applies to a single user.
+* Applies to a single user
-* Policy contains 'test' in the name and is older than 3 months.

-It also recommends renaming policies that are poorly named (currently catches policies that contain no spaces in the name or that contain underscores).
+* Disabled section is not empty
+* ACL contains custom permissions (may mean Apply is denied in some cases)
+* At least one link is marked NoOverride (possibly unnecessary, verify if required)

+It recommends actions for each policy (rename or delete) based on issues found.